kmansoft/longview-go/README.md

 - Apache
 - MySQL

-My goal is feature parity with the Perl version, at this time these are still missing:
+At this time these are still missing compared to Linode's official version:

 - Package updates